 Additionally, upon the circumstances described above regarding termination of employment or change in control, we have agreed to provide health insurance benefits to each named executive officer for a period of 18 months from termination of employment or 24 months for certain forms of termination resulting from change in control.
 None of the employment agreements with our executive officers provide for lifetime benefits.
-Also, none of the employment agreements with our executive officers provide for severance or other benefits upon termination of employment or change in control.
+Also, none of the employment agreements with our executive officers provide for "gross-up payments" to offset taxes due for severance or other benefits upon termination of employment or change in control.